FDio/csit/docs/report/introduction/methodology_nat44.rst

 As the mapping is not deterministic (for security reasons), we cannot easily use stateless bidirectional traffic profiles.
-Outside address and port range is fully covered, but we do not know which outside-to-inside source address and port to use to hit an open session of a particular outside address and port.
+Inside address and port range is fully covered, but we do not know which outside-to-inside source address and port to use to hit an open session.

 Therefore, NAT44ed is benchmarked using following methodologies: